TWBug/GoldCardHenge/content/qualification/field-of-finance.en.md

 ## Must meet **ONE** of the following requirements:

 {{< accordion title="Previously or currently holding a position in a foreign state or in the R.O.C. with a most recent monthly salary of at least NT$160,000." suffix="1." bottomless="true" >}}
-* Based on proof of applicant’s salary in the financial industry. **Documents should include the stamp, seal, or signature of (the representative of) the entity by which the paper was issued.**
+* Based on proof of applicant’s salary in the financial industry. **Proof of work experience is a Certificate of Employment with your full name, company's name, position, actual duration of employment, and company's stamp, seal, or signature.**

   * Applicants shall provide documents verifying their work experiences in the financial industry and supporting documents of the company’s registration in the financial sector from the country’s financial supervisory authority (e.g., Publicly available information on the authority’s website)
 {{< /accordion >}}